matomo-org/developer-documentation/docs/contributing-to-piwik-core.md

 When naming unit/integration tests, it helps to use the **Given**, **When**, **Then** convention for writing tests.

 Tests are critical part of ensuring Piwik stays a stable and useful software platform.
 We aim to keep test code as clean as production code so it is easy to improve and maintain.

-### Manual UI Testing

-**If you have modified the Javascript code, CSS, HTML, or PHP code that can affect the User Interface, you must manually test the UI to make sure everything still works.** Read about each manual check and test in our [Manual UI Testing](/guides/manual-ui-testing) guide.

-If all UI tests pass, you have successfully made a change to the Piwik UI.

 ## Learn more